yousuf-abbas786/CurrencyConveter.Yousuf/README.md

 ## Enhancements

-- Caching could be more enhanced, currently it is using nMemory cache but we can also use Distributed Cache (e.g Redis, Sql).
-Also it could be further enhanced to use asynchronous refresh to refresh the cache in the background after a specific time range for each request without disrupting the request flow.
+- Caching could be further enhanced.
+Currently, it is using In-Memory cache, but we can also utilize Distributed Cache (e.g., Redis, SQL).
+Additionally, it could be improved to employ `asynchronous refresh`, refreshing the cache in the background after a specific time range for each request without disrupting the request flow.
-- Validations could be more enhanced.
+- Validations could also be enhanced.